khusika/khusika.github.io/content/about/index.en.md

 * [RAJApps](https://play.google.com/store/apps/details?id=com.pit.qrcodesrajabrawijaya): The application was developed under the [Rajabrawijaya 2017 committee](https://rajabrawijaya.ub.ac.id/), with the primary objective of providing an attendance system utilizing a QR code scanner.
 During this period, I contributed as a front-end developer in the creation of this application.

-* [XDA-Developers](https://xdaforums.com/m/khusika.5123347/): I have earned the titles of [_Recognized Developer_](https://xdaforums.com/t/recognized-developer-code-of-conduct-minimum-requirements.4510165/) and [_Recognized Contributor_](https://xdaforums.com/t/how-to-apply-to-become-a-recognized-contributor-themer-on-xda.1646309/#post-25915966) within the XDA Forums.
-During my time here, I have created various open-source projects, including ROMs, kernels, and mods.
-In early 2024, I was honored to join the forum as a [_Forum Moderator_](https://docs.google.com/document/d/1lK5rP103OL3StU3q9iqwX9LU_k8XABeSQIAT3EHCqgM/pub) and continue to actively contribute to the Forum.
+* [XDA-Developers](https://xdaforums.com/m/khusika.5123347/): I earned the titles of [_Recognized Developer_](https://xdaforums.com/t/recognized-developer-code-of-conduct-minimum-requirements.4510165/) and [_Recognized Contributor_](https://xdaforums.com/t/how-to-apply-to-become-a-recognized-contributor-themer-on-xda.1646309/#post-25915966) within the XDA Forums.
+During my time there I created various open-source projects, including ROMs, kernels, and mods.
+In early 2024 I joined the forum as a [_Forum Moderator_](https://docs.google.com/document/d/1lK5rP103OL3StU3q9iqwX9LU_k8XABeSQIAT3EHCqgM/pub) and remained active until my retirement from the forum in 2025.

 * [Pixys OS](https://pixysos.com/): I served as a device [maintainer](https://pixysos.com/team/khusika) for the Poco X3 Pro, as highlighted in [this change](https://github.com/PixysOS/official_devices/pull/109).
 Additionally, I actively contributed to Pixys OS through [my gerrit changes](https://gerrit.pixysos.com/q/owner:mail%2540khusika.dev).
 However, I am no longer involved in this project and community.